yonice7/cheatsheets/sql.md

 ## Correlated Suquery
 *So I think it's easier if you work with the subquery backwards.
-The subquery returns all of the area values that are on the same continent as x and then if x.area is greater than every value in what the subquery returns, that comparison will be TRUE and thus return in the outer query. so if you have x comparison ALL (subquery) the comparison is true if it is true for all results in the subquery* **From Discord**
+The subquery returns all of the area values that are on the same continent as x and then if x.area is greater than every value in what the subquery returns, that comparison will be TRUE and thus return in the outer query. so if you have x comparison ALL (subquery) the comparison is true if it is true for all results in the subquery* **Discord**

 *sorta, it doesn't run that way under the hood but it is checking it against every value in there.
-I think if you tried to build that query from scratch you'd think of it that way though
+I think if you tried to build that query from scratch you'd think of it that way though*
-1) figure out the values you need from your database and select those.
+*1) figure out the values you need from your database and select those.
 2) figure out the comparison you need
-3) build a subquery to return all the values you need to compare TO* **Discord**
+3) build a subquery to return all the values you need to compare to* **Discord**

-## Self Join
-1. Create the first by using AS, select what we want to display
-2. JOIN the same table and calling it different AS
-3. ON the values we want to match

 ## Wildcards
 ### FOR MS SQL